Samirhadiyal/bizboard/README.md

 ---

-## 🎯 Objective
-The main objectives of this project are:
-- To understand and implement **Multi Tenant SaaS architecture**
-- To allow multiple organizations to use a single application
-- To ensure **logical data isolation** between users
-- To build a simple business product management dashboard

----

-## 🧠 Multi-Tenant Architecture

-This project follows a **shared database, shared schema** approach.

 ### Key Idea:
 - A single application serves multiple users
 - All data is stored in the same database